 Semester By the Sea

+Note that all 2023 SBS students are required to enroll in the SBS Seminar.
 UMaine students are encouraged to meet with their academic advisor to ensure course selections fulfill their degree requirements.
-Non-UMaine students should contact Dr. William Ellis for additional information.
+Non-UMaine students should contact Dr. William Ellis, Associate Director of SMS, for additional information.

 Prerequisites & Participation